 - Requiring that a student submit to bullying or harassment by another student, either explicitly or implicitly, as a term or condition of the targeted student's education or participation in school programs or activities - Requiring submission to or rejection of such conduct as a basis for decisions affecting the student.

-School employees, volunteers, parents or guardians, and students will assist with the enforcement of this policy, including, but not limited; to assisting with educational and preventative measures, reporting, and investigations of harassment or bullying.
+Anti-Bullying/Harassment: Students Page 3 School employees, volunteers, parents or guardians, and students will assist with the enforcement of this policy, including, but not limited; to assisting with educational and preventative measures, reporting, and investigations of harassment or bullying.
 Any person who promptly, reasonably, and in good faith reports an incident of bullying or harassment under this policy to a school official or supervisor shall be immune from civil or criminal liability relating to such report and to the person's participation in any administrative, judicial, or other proceeding relating to the report.
 Individuals who knowingly file a false complaint or give false statements in an investigation may be subject to appropriate disciplinary action.

-Retaliation against any person filing a bullying or harassment complaint or assisted or participated in a harassment investigation or proceeding is also prohibited.
-Any student found to have retaliated in violation of this policy shall be subject to measures including, but not limited to, suspension, exclusion and expulsion.
+Retaliation against any person who filed a bullying or harassment complaint or who assisted or participated in a bullying or harassment investigation or proceeding is also prohibited.
+Any person found to have retaliated in violation of this policy shall be subject to appropriate disciplinary action.

 The school or school district will promptly and reasonably investigate allegations of bullying or harassment.
-The Director of Secondary Education and/or Director of Elementary Education or designee will be responsible for handling all complaints by students alleging bullying or harassment.
+The superintendent or designee will be responsible for handling all complaints by students alleging bullying or harassment.
 Investigators will consider the totality of circumstances presented in determining whether conduct objectively constitutes harassment or bullying.
+The District will take action to halt any improper discrimination, harassment or bullying and will take other appropriate corrective actions, including disciplinary measures which may include discharge, suspension, expulsion, or exclusion of a perpetrator to remedy all violations of this policy.

-It is the responsibility of the superintendent, in conjunction with the investigator and principals, to develop procedures regarding this policy.
+It is the responsibility of the superintendent or designee, in conjunction with the investigator and principals, to develop procedures regarding this policy.
 The Board will annually communicate this policy.
-The policy may be publicized by the following means:
+The policy may be publicized by the following means

 - Inclusion in the student handbook

 - Inclusion in the employee handbook

-- Inclusion in the registration materials
+- Inclusion in registration materials

 - Inclusion on the school or district websites

 - Readily accessible in the principal and counselor offices

 - Other